FGM/C Shifting Sands

 Draconian open-ended FGM Order successfully contested in Court

-The report however illustrated a good example of what can be expected of a real FGM expert when assessing risk, preparing a Court report and in giving evidence.
+The Court Report however illustrated a good example of what can be expected of a real FGM expert when assessing risk, preparing such a report and in giving evidence.
 And it makes some valuable recommendations that I hope will not be ignored.

 History